-According to research from the Association of Corporate Travel Executives (ACTE), underwritten by HRS, travel managers are struggling in the face of changing technology and business travellers’ needs and expectations.
-Respondents recognise the challenge and understand that simplifying their programmes could yield benefits, but simplification initiatives face competing priorities.
+According to research from the Association of Corporate Travel Executives (ACTE), underwritten by HRS, travel managers are struggling in the face of changing technology and business travelers’ needs and expectations.
+Respondents recognize the challenge and understand that simplifying their programs could yield benefits, but simplification initiatives face competing priorities.

 Regardless of their knowledge of the benefits that could come from simplification of these areas, only 23 per cent are not translating their duty of care and data security plans into action (23 and 24 per cent).

-Furthermore, travel managers recognise the value third parties can provide to simplifying their programmes, with more than half saying they don’t currently turn to outside help but want to do so.
+Furthermore, travel managers recognize the value third parties can provide to simplifying their programs, with more than half saying they don’t currently turn to outside help but want to do so.

 The findings echo concerns expressed by Lori O’Connell, senior director of travel and meetings at PwC, at the ACTE CAPA Aviation & Corporate Travel Summit.
 O’Connell said she’d like to see more streamlined process developed for travel managers in regards to bookings and managing traveller expectations.